exercism/problem-specifications/exercises/robot-name/description.md

 the use of the same name twice when avoidable.

 ## Extensions
-- Ensure that the same name is never used twice.
+- There are 26^2 * 1,000 = 676,000 possible robot names.
-- There are 26^2 * 1,000 = 676,000 possible robot names - ensure that none are repeated.
+- Ensure that names are never repeated.